Sunday, 12 June 2011

 - Guided imagery may be practiced independently, with a coach or with an audio or videotape.

 - Guided imagery provides an opportunity for people to directly focus on positive thoughts and images, thus allowing a much welcomed "temporary mental escape".
-People often call imagery their "mini vacation in their mind." - audio guidance
+People often call imagery their "mini vacation in their mind."

 - visual guidance